 We strongly feel that the Muslim community is being divided on sectarian lines and that this is driven more by politics than theology.
 We believe a divided Ummah fighting each other is an Ummah destined for failure.
 Therefore, this site will do its best to represent all Islamic traditions fairly and without prejudice.

 That said, we realise that there are genuine theological and political differences between Muslims worldwide.
 This site will not shy away from discussing difficult issues but this will always be done in an atmosphere of rationality and mutual respect.

 We believe that Western/Israeli foreign policy is the main cause of the disasters afflicting the Muslim world.
 Yet we also believe strongly that the Ummah should be prepared to look at itself in the mirror and ask difficult questions.

-We remain committed to an Islamic ethos so any blatant contraventions of Islamic etiquette will not be tolerated on this site.
+We remain committed to an Islamic ethos so any overt contraventions of Islamic etiquette will not be tolerated on this site.

 We believe in working constructively and living harmoniously with non-Muslims and we hope they will read and contribute to this website.

 Please donate generously to this site.
 We promise to spend the money you give us on quality journalism and legitimate administration costs.

 2. Comments and posts with profanity will be removed, including spamming.